nhsconnect/prm-practice-migration-staging/guide/01-kick-off.md

 * **Discuss** potential rollback scenarios and approach
 * **Detail** any system downtime and impact on core hours

-### For the Kick-off meeting, you should involve at a minimum...
+### For the Kick-off meeting, you should involve as a minimum...

 * **The Migration Project Manager** - This should be an official and agreed representative from your delivery partner (such as a CSU), the CCG or in some cases the Practice Manager or Lead GP.
 This person should be available from Day 1 until 45 days post migration to ensure nothing is missed during the Run-off period.
 * **Practice Managers** - Including any key staff members who play a role in managing/supporting the migration